Enter our NEST (national excellence in story telling) Contest (formerly the ‘IDA’ and ‘NRCA’)

-The Second Annual 2021 NEST Contest Opens for Entries in January, 2022
+The Second Annual NEST Contest is open for entries!

-*** Winners have been notifed!
-Please check this page for the list and video trailer: NEST 2021 Winners
+Please check this page for the list of 2021 Winners and the video trailer: NEST 2021 Winners

-Welcome to the first annual ~National Excellence in Story Telling~ (NEST) contest
+Welcome to the second annual ~National Excellence in Story Telling~ (NEST) contest

 (Contact Krysta@KrystaScottAuthor.com for questions)